fengwang/ceras/ReadMe.md

 auto input = place_holder<tensor<float>>{}; // 1-D, 28x28 pixels
 ```

-Then we define the first layer with relu activation
+Then we define the first layer with a relu activation

 ```cpp
 // 1st layer